krishna2/krishna2.github.io/bg/vk-notes.md

 ## Way of Assimilating and Practising the Teachings of the Bhagavad Gita

+### Core Message of the Gita : 6-20, 13-24

+Atmani AtmanA AtmAnaM pashya

 ### Five Methodology in one shloka : 11-55

 1. Karma, Bhakthi, SharaNAgati, Yoga-sAdhanA, Brahma-bhAva : 11-55